mongodb-labs/atlas-cli-plugin-terraform/README.md

 #### Dynamic blocks in tags and labels

 You can use `dynamic` blocks for `tags` and `labels`.
+The plugin assumes that `for_each` has an expression which is evaluated to a `map` of strings.
 You can also combine the use of dynamic blocks in `tags` and `labels` with individual blocks in the same cluster definition, e.g.:
 ```hcl
 tags {
 	key   = "environment"